Free Illinois Rental Lease Agreement Templates (6) | PDF | Word

 Duty To Mitigate: Illinois specifically states that landlords must take “reasonable efforts” to lower the cost of the damages resulting from a tenant’s early lease termination (735 ILCS 5/9-213.1).

-Domestic Violence: Landlords must accept a tenant’s 3-day notice of termination whenever the reason is domestic or sexual violence (765 ILCS 750/15).
+Domestic Violence: Landlords accept a tenant’s 3-day notice of termination with evidence (e.g., police report), especially when it involves imminent threat (765 ILCS 750/15).

 Active Military: Military service members may terminate their lease to report to duty or honor reassignment (50 USC § 3955).